calnix/stakingPro/Documentation/ContractExplanations.md

 ## 1. Decimal Precision for indexes and rewards

-indexes are denominated in the distribution's precision rewards calculated and stored in the distribution's precision
+Indexes are denominated in the distribution's precision.
+Rewards calculated and stored in the distribution's precision.

 At the end of the day, we are paying out different rewards - so adhere to their respective precision.

 However, when calculating rewards, in both `_updateUserAccount` and `_updateVaultAccount`, we must convert the decimal precision of `stakedBase` to the distribution's precision.
-Since `stakedBase` is denominated in `1E18`, we must convert it to the distribution's precision.
+`stakedBase` is denominated in `1E18`, we must convert it to the distribution's precision.

 If the distribution's precision is lower than `1E18`, we are rounding down `stakedBase`, and therefore calculated rewards will be lower than they should be.
-If the distribution's precision is higher than `1E18`, we are simply adding zeros to `stakedBase`; this does not impact the rewards calculation. **[TODO: check if this is correct]**
+If the distribution's precision is higher than `1E18`, we are simply adding zeros to `stakedBase`; this does not impact the rewards calculation.

 ```solidity
     uint256 balanceRebased = (user.stakedTokens * distribution.TOKEN_PRECISION) / 1E18;